bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-11-27-boxing-day.md

 For Leigh-Anne Pinnock, who plays Melvin’s ex, Georgia, the fact that _Boxing Day_ is the first all-black, British rom-com is hugely significant.
 ‘This is something that’s never been seen before, and it’s just so important to have these things on our screens,’ she says.
 ‘Black culture is not celebrated enough on our screens, so to be part of something that’s going to create history is incredible.
 And the fact we’ve got West Indian families, we’ve got African families, it’s so vibrant, it’s so beautiful, it’s so exciting.’

 ‘We say black rom-com, and it is, but it’s also a universal story,’ insists Ameen.
 ‘Everyone can relate to it, cause it’s about family and love and friendship and set at that time of year we all enjoy.
 It’s also a particularly British story.
-Because, having lived in different countries for the past decade, there’s no place like London when it comes to representing deep and dynamic multi-cultural influences.’
+Because, having lived in different countries for the past decade, there’s no place like London when it comes to representing deep and dynamic multi-cultural influences.’<br>

-Production notes<br>

-<![endif]-->

-**Boxing Day**
+**Production notes**<br>

+**BOXING DAY**<br>
 _Director_: Aml Ameen
 _©_: Boxing Day Productions Ltd, Channel Four Television Corporation, The British Film Institute
 _A_ DJ Films _and_ Studio 13 _production_
 _In association with_: Warner Bros.
 Pictures
 _This production was made possible by the support of_: HM Treasury & DCMS’ Film and TV Production Restart Scheme
 _Developed in association with_: Film4